Document

 Criticism of the Luxury Tax

-The luxury tax, initially aimed at discouraging luxury consumption among the wealthy elite, has faced criticism for being regressive and affecting the middle class, who also consume luxury products or services.
+The luxury tax, initially aimed at discouraging luxury consumption among the wealthy elite, has been criticized for being regressive and affecting the middle class, which also consumes luxury products or services.

 Conclusion